 Meanwhile, nursing mothers tend to develop cracking on their nipples.
-A great solution for that would be to apply a few drops of the jojoba oil into the nipples, which is safe for your baby even when they use it later on.
+A great solution for that would be to apply a few drops of jojoba oil into the nipples, which is safe for your baby even when they use it later on.

-Lavender oil possesses a very distinctive yet soothing scent that it has almost been used to represent aromatherapy itself.
+Lavender oil possesses a very distinctive yet soothing scent that has almost been used to represent aromatherapy itself.
 Although effective, its scent is mild and delicate enough so as not to cause irritation or adverse reactions on your baby when used.
 This is even the most recommended type of oil to be used on babies with sleeping disorders.

-The most common application for lavender oil on babies is through aromatherapy bath.
+The most common application for lavender oil on babies is through an aromatherapy bath.
 Whether it is in the morning or pre-bedtime bath, a few drops of lavender oil added to the bathwater should be enough to bring about rejuvenation.
 Make sure to add carrier oil into the mixture to further protect your baby.

-Other Beneficial Oils For Babies
+Other Beneficial Oils for Babies